Discourse Features Enhance Detection of Document-Level Machine-Generated Content: Conclusions

 \section{Conclusions}

-In this work, we introduced two new datasets aiming to provide insights into the challenges in current work aimed at detecting MGC, particularly for document-level paraphrased machine-generated texts: paraLFQA, emphasizing the discourse difference, and paraWP, a long dataset with highly similar between HPC and MGC.
-Further, we introduced two architectures, MhBART and DTransformer, outperforming current commercial and non-commercial models.
-The former incorporates human-written styles, the latter utilizes discourse features.
-We reported that our models outperform the competition across the datasets paraLFQA, paraWP, Plagbench, and M4.
-Additionally, we identified patterns in writing styles that affect the performance of existing detectors and show that our detectors are more robust when faced with these patterns.
-Future work could focus on integrating both models into a end-to-end detection system, enhancing efficiency in detection workflows.
+In this work, we introduced two new datasets aiming to provide insights into the challenges in current work aimed at detecting MGC, particularly for document-level paraphrased machine-generated texts: paraLFQA, emphasizing the discourse difference, and paraWP, a long dataset with high similarity between HPC and MGC.
+Further, we introduced a novel architecture, DTransformer, which utilises discourse features, outperforming current commercial and non-commercial models across the datasets paraLFQA, paraWP, Plagbench, and M4.
+Future work could focus on training on more datasets for out of domain tests, enhancing robustness of the model.